-Waiariki is somewhat unique in having an on-site marae named Tangatarua, which translates as "two peoples" and reflects the bicultural nature of the institute: two peoples together in one place in one land.
+Mokoia Campus is fortunate to have a marae on campus.
+Named Tangatarua, which translates to "two peoples", two peoples together in one place in one land.

-The marae was officially opened on October 5, 1996 and is named after a Túhourangi ancestor, Tangatarua, who lived on the land where the Mokoia Campus is situated today.
+Tangatarua Marae was officially opened on October 5, 1996, and is named after a Túhourangi ancestor, Tangatarua, who lived on the land where Mokoia Campus is situated today.

 BuildingsThe term marae is generally used to refer to the whole complex, including the buildings and the open space.

-Marae KitchenThis is the eating house, the place where the "inner being" is satisfied.
+Marae Dinning Room - HinetekakaraThis is the eating house, the place where the "inner being" is satisfied.
 As this is a place for eating no one must sit on any table or pass food over anyones head.
 There is also no smoking in the wharekai.

 Kawa/Rules and Tikanga/CustomsThe kawa and tikanga pertaining to Tangatarua Marae are in accordance with Te Arawa protocol.
 The kawa for Tangatarua is Tauutuutu.
 This means that the karanga and the whaikōrero are performed using a similar procedure.